ms3452/2D-waveguide-demo-code/README.md

 ---
 [Example 5](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%205%20Matrix-vector-multiplication%20in%20multimode%20waveguide.ipynb) shows how to compute a refractive-index distribution that, embedded in a multimode waveguide, performs a desired 100×100-dimensional unitary transformation.
 [Example 4](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%204%20Mode%20conversion%20in%20multimode%20waveguide.ipynb) contains simpler code that introduces a step-index multimode waveguide as background refractive index and demonstrates mode conversion using a manually defined refractive-index distribution.
+These notebooks can be readily adapted to replicate the results presented in Fig. 5 of our paper.

 ---